 - Loved the review

-- Wrote a short but meaningful answer that thanked the reviewer and encouraged to come back.
+- Wrote a short but meaningful answer that thanked the reviewer and encouraged them to return.

 Now, let’s see how to deal with negative reviews.
-Responding to them in a proper way is just as important because 53 percent of online customers expect businesses to respond to negative reviews within a week, according to 2018 ReviewTrackers Online Reviews Survey.
+Appropriately responding to them is just as crucial because 53 percent of online customers expect businesses to respond to negative reviews within a week, according to the 2018 ReviewTrackers Online Reviews Survey.

 The same source also revealed that only 63 percent of online customers received a response to their negative reviews.
 Well, it’s safe to assume that the businesses that failed to respond were never contained again.